 - DG v Bromley LBC [2024] UKUT 49 (AAC): whether the failure of a housing benefit officer to record information communicated orally to them was an official error of the purposes of housing benefit overpayments (as advocate).

-- HM v Secretary of State for Work and Pensions (BB) [2023] UKUT 15 (AAC): whether the exclusion of cohabiting partners without children from claiming bereavement benefit was in beach of articles 8 and 14 and article 1 of protocol 1 ECHR (as caseworker).
+- HM v Secretary of State for Work and Pensions (BB) [2023] UKUT 15 (AAC): whether the exclusion of cohabiting partners without children from claiming bereavement benefit was in breach of articles 8 and 14 and article 1 of protocol 1 ECHR (as caseworker).

 - Waltham Forest LBC v PO (HB) [2022] UKUT 58 (AAC): whether the FtT applied the correct legal test for the qualified carer exemption to “bedroom tax” for housing benefit (as caseworker).